 - Help if you are in hospital or become a victim of crime

 - Make special arrangements in the event of a natural disaster, civil unrest or terrorism.

 They cannot pay hotel, legal, medical or other bills or obtain accommodation for you.

 You can find detailed information about Britain's varied consular services, split by country, on the UK Government embassy page.

-*93% of Saga Travel Insurance customers who had a quote between 1 May 2017 and 31 July 2017 would have received a 20% online discount when they bought online.
+*Customers who got a Saga Travel Insurance online quote and bought between 16 October 2017 and 31 December 2017, would save an average of 25% off their premium.
 Discount may be withdrawn at any time and applies to the first year only.